Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/piv/guides/client_logon_with_active_directory.rst

 .. product-table:: nk3

-This document explains how to use the PIV application of a Nitrokey 3 for smartcard logon with Active Directory.
+This document explains how to use the PIV smart card of a Nitrokey 3 for logon with Active Directory.
 It is available as of firmware version 1.8 and higher.

 In the future, this manual provisioning may be automated through a Windows MiniDriver.